chenhuililucy/CodeJam2020/README.md

 I hope that the experience strengthens my knowledge in DSA.

-Here are some description on what each problem required.
+Here are some description on what (I think) each problem required .

 # Qualification Round